duanegoodner/faclpath/README.md

 # pygetfacl

-*Pygetfacl* retrieves Access Control List (ACL) information provided by the Unix / Linux [`getfacl`](https://manpages.ubuntu.com/manpages/trusty/man1/getfacl.1.html) command and stores that information as a Python object.
+*Pygetfacl* retrieves Access Control List (ACL) information provided by the Linux [`getfacl`](https://manpages.ubuntu.com/manpages/trusty/man1/getfacl.1.html) command and stores that information as a Python object.

 ## System Requirements

-* Unix or a Linux distribution with the `acl` package installed.
+* Linux distribution with the `acl` package installed.
 * Python version 3.7 or higher

+## Primary Use Case

+*Pygetfacl* may be useful any time you want to obtain a file path's ACL information from within a Python program.

 ## Installation

 From the command line:
 ```shell
 $ pip install git+https://github.com/duanegoodner/pygetfacl
 ```

 ## Basic Usage